chaynHQ/Impact-Reports/README.md

 *   [Soul Medicine](https://soulmedicine.io/).
 Soul Medicine hosts several digital courses designed for survivors of abuse.
 Broken down into bite-size pieces, each pathway is easy to follow and intended to help survivors on their journey to recovery.
 Soul Medicine includes all five Chayn guides and three additional courses.
 *   [Little Window](www.chayn.co).
 Little Window is a smart search bot that quickly directs Chayn.co visitors to our site’s most relevant information.
 *   YANA (You Are Not Alone).
 YANA will be the world’s largest collaborative resource for survivors of abuse.
-From detecting abuse through reporting, trial and ongoing aftercare, YANA compiles vetted information to help survivors during their personal journeys.
+From detecting abuse through reporting, trial, and ongoing aftercare, YANA compiles vetted information to help survivors during their personal journeys.

 ###### Team